School is in Session

 When faced with ever increasing taxes imposed by Parliament against the colonies, the Boston Tea Party erupted on 16 December 1773.
 We had had enough.
 England responded in 1774 with the Coercive Acts that ended local self-government in Massachusetts and placed it under control of the British Army.
 This act also closed Boston’s commerce.
 In September 1774, the First Continental Congress was formed just three months after the first Continental Army was established under George Washington.
 In April 1775 the Battles of Concord and Lexington took place and a little over a year later, the Declaration of Independence was introduced on 4 July 1776.
 The war ended in 1783 after the signing of the Treaty of Paris giving the 13 Colonies sovereignty from British rule.
 Our constitution was adopted on 17 September 1787 by Constitutional Convention and the Bill of Rights – the first ten amendments – was ratified on 15 December 1791.

 This is a VERY, VERY brief timeline of the war.
 The purpose is only to show, according to the nine questions of historical causation, that the American Revolution did not just happen but was the result of many factors, the vast majority of which are not listed here.
 But as we look at what these men had recently gone through, we have to get into their mind and ask questions that likely drove their decisions and thought processes.
 For example, the Third Amendment states, “No soldier shall, in time of peace be quartered in any house, without the consent of the owner, nor in time of war, but in a manner to be prescribed by law.”
 Do you think the British Quartering Act of 1765 had anything to do with this?
+Of course, it did!

 The founders had witnessed firsthand in Europe what corrupt governments could do to an unarmed people.
 The author of the Second Amendment, James Madison, actually went through over half-a-dozen iterations before arriving at what we see today.
 Madison’s first version presented on 8 June 1789 actually stated, “The right of the people to keep and bear arms shall not be infringed; a well-armed and well-regulated militia being the best security of a free country but no person religiously scrupulous of bearing shall be compelled to bear arms.”
 Ignoring the part dealing with conscientious objectors, Madison clearly wanted the right to bear arms to be separate while integral to the concept of militia.
 His next version presented on 21 July, switched the order placing the verbiage of a militia first.
 One version actually had the idea of the people’s right to bear arms and militias as two separate amendments deserving separate votes.
 Finally, on 21 September 1789, we got our final version.
 It is clear the framers intended the right to bear arms not be limited to military operations contingent upon militia actions.
+For those who want to argue that the founders never envisioned machine guns, they are probably right.
+But Madison’s own words of a “well-armed and well-regulated militia” clearly envisions a state of parity with the government.

 When I read comments by modern scholars who intentionally misinterpret the constitution for political reasons, I always go back to the men who either wrote the documents or those who lived in such contentious times.
 I care much more about their ideas than the ravings of the morally bankrupt intelligentsia.
 If you want to get a better feel for what they were thinking, read things like early commentaries of constitutional theorists, the Federalist Papers, and writings of men like Thomas Jefferson, John Jay, James Madison and Sir William Blackstone’s commentaries on the Laws of England.
 Constitutional theorist St. George Tucker criticized the English Bill of Rights, for example, for intentionally limiting gun ownership in England to the very wealthy, leaving the majority of the population “effectively disarmed.”
 Tucker wrote that he hoped the new American country would “never cease to regard the right of keeping and bearing arms as the surest pledge of their liberty.”